Delve deeper into the stories behind the people, art, history and grounds.

 Behind the Scenes: Senate Subway Branch

-By elizabeth yoder | March 7, 2016
+By Elizabeth Yoder | March 7, 2016

 The Architect of the Capitol's Senate Subway Branch operates two subway systems to transport senators, staff and escorted visitors between the Capitol Building and the Senate office buildings.
 Let these AOC employees show you what it's like to work in their specialized shop and area of expertise.